dgtlmonk/jpbots/README.md

 #### Enzyme + Jest Test
 `npm test` or `yarn test`

+Note you may need to remove
+- yarn.lock
+- package.json.lock
+- node_modules

-Note you may need to remove yarn.lock / package.json.lock and node_modules if test is crashing, then `npm install or yarn add`
+if test is crashing, then `npm install or yarn add`

 ------
 > Folders and Files